Personnel Security FAQs

 Hearings are generally conducted as follows:

 Every witness will be sworn in by the Administrative Judge and provided a perjury admonition.
-After the witness is sworn in, the party that calls the witness will examine (question) him/her, and then the other party will have the chance to cross-examine that witness.
+After the witness is sworn in, the party that calls the witness will examine (question) them, and then the other party will have the chance to cross-examine that witness.
+If you are not represented by an attorney, DOE Counsel may offer to conduct the examination of your witnesses on your behalf.
 After this, each party may ask the witness follow-up questions.
 The Administrative Judge may also have questions for the witness.

 After all witnesses have testified, each side may make a closing statement.
 The Administrative Judge will also give closing instructions, and then adjourn the hearing.